aaronpear/aaronpear/README.md

 ## Hey, I'm Aaron!

 <h2>About Me</h2>
-- 😤 &nbsp; Building apps from the group up to prove my developer chops. </br>
+- 😤 &nbsp; Building apps from the ground up to prove my developer chops. </br>
 - 🎓 &nbsp; Studying Full Stack Web Development at Bloom Institute of Technology. </br>
 - 💼 &nbsp; Currently working as a humble server at Genki Sushi Inc. </br>
 - 🌱 &nbsp; Getting more familiar with TypeScript. </br>